rust-embedded/wg/rfcs/0000-voting-majority.md

 the members need to approve for a proposal to be accepted.

 After those two weeks have passed (three weeks in total), _any_ number of approvals will permit a vote to be accepted, so long as there are no unresolved concerns.
-A member is explicitly permitted to raise a concern that there are not sufficient votes or an issue has not received sufficient attention and thereby block it from being accepted until that concern is addressed.
+A member is explicitly permitted to raise a concern that there are not sufficient approvals or an issue has not received sufficient attention and thereby block it from being accepted until that concern is addressed.
+An exception is made if the only approval is from the proposer, in which case one further approval will be required.

 ## Notifying Members